sted/smoothdb/README.md

 go install github.com/sted/smoothdb@latest
 ```

-To test your installation (provided $GOPATH/bin is in your path) by typing `smoothdb`.
+To test your installation (provided $GOPATH/bin is in your path), type `smoothdb`.

+Packages will follow.

 ### Start